A Grace Full Life.

 Make sure you have coupons that can correspond with the meals you may have that week.

 Now, get out your recipe box.
 Don’t have one?
-GET ONE.
 It doesn’t have to be fancy, a plastic index card box from the office department will do.
 I think they are like two bucks if that?
 You just want a place to put tried and true recipes that you will look through each time you are sitting down to meal plan.
 Don’t trust yourself to go back and re-read your fave cookbooks for recipes….you won’t do it.
 Trust me.

 |I got mine at Michael’s a while ago (I stocked up and bought four) in the dollar bin section|